TWO RARE

 - Pottery Shelf Ornaments -

 On public display for the first time, Dr. Hardisty shared the rare shelf ornaments for viewing at the 12th annual meeting of the IBCS in Burbank, CA, April 1997.
+They are part of the "Modern Pottery Series" which also contains five pottery figures for wall hanging: Indian & Liberian Dancer, Bullfighter, and the male and female Spanish Dancers.

-As shown below, the copyrights are included under the original glazed finish:
+As shown below, the copyrights are

+When viewing these marvelous art works, one can experience the essence of jazz improvisation (the free flow of ideas) being interrelated through passionate dance movements.
+The figures are atypical Bossons life-like character studies in that the colorings and designs are restrained and suggestive of impressionism in art.
+Here, stark contrast is achieved between black forms and yellow highlights.
 Male and female dancers have a living appearance as they seem to inspire one another through a constant flow of rhythmic exuberance and sensuous beauty where the art of music and dance are united.

 Click here for a full view of Jazz Figures

-The male shown above (M) and female shown below (F)
+The male shown above (M) and

-Substance: fired porcelain or pottery;
+fired porcelain or pottery;

 For perfect balance, Mr. Colin Melbourne, formerly head of Ceramics, Royal College of Art, and Principal of Burslem School of Art and Stoke-on-Trent College of Art and Ceramics, and who did free-lance modeling/sculpting for Bossons around 1959, calculated dimensions that allow for each ornament to stand on a base that is structurally integrated into the artistic lines.
 When viewed from front or rear (see photos above and below), the figures take on global symmetry that implicitly interprets a modern dance with elegance, grace and form.